 As you can see, there are now really many ways to enjoy spatial audio content.
 Fortunately, most of the already very popular streaming services recognize the potential of immersive listening experiences.
 Hopefully, head tracking compatible headphones will find favor.
 Because in combination with the streaming hype, this could be the biggest chance yet for 3D audio to finally find its rightful recognition in the market!

 But the right technology also needs the right content.
 No matter whether Apple Airpods-Pro or Samsung Galaxy Buds-Pro.
-Up to now, existing material has often been "converted" into corresponding spatial audio formats, or upmixed.
+Up to now, existing material has often been “converted” into corresponding spatial audio formats, or upmixed.
+The success of spatial audio technology depends on both hardware and content, and I hope this article highlights the need for creative content specifically designed to leverage the technology’s capabilities.